 3. Personal Accident insurance [info]

-4. SportsCare Physiotherapy Cover [info]
+4. SportsCare Physiotherapy [info]

-Other common queries [link]
+Other common queries [info]

-Key terms and principles defined [link]
+Key terms and principles defined [info]

 £60m Public Liability cover against claims for compensation for bodily injury or associated loss e.g. financial loss allegedly caused by negligence from the coach.
 Negligence typically includes poor coaching practise, provision of incorrect advice, or an absence of appropriate guidance or lack of appropriate risk assessment.